- Recall key information about office ergonomics and how you and your employer can apply it on the job

 Ergonomics is the study of the physiological interaction between the worker and the work environment.
 The goal of ergonomics is to reduce the risk of musculoskeletal disorders (MSDs) by adapting the work to fit the person instead of forcing the person to adapt to the work.
 The term “ergonomics” refers to making the workplace conducive to the comfort and productivity of the employee.
 Applying office ergonomics principles helps workers avoid on-the-job illness and injury and improves worker satisfaction through measures that provide greater comfort, helping people to perform assigned tasks more naturally.

-Because back injuries are common across nearly all professions, one of the most important things you can do to prevent MSDs is to maintain a neutral posture while seated at your workstation.
+Because back injuries are common across nearly all professions, one of the most important things you can do to prevent CTDs is to maintain a neutral posture while seated at your workstation.
 A neutral posture is a comfortable posture in which your joints are naturally aligned.
-Working with the body in a neutral position reduces stress and strain on the muscles, tendons, and musculoskeletal system, and therefore reduces your risk of developing MSDs.
+Working with the body in a neutral position reduces stress and strain on the muscles, tendons, and musculoskeletal system, and therefore reduces your risk of developing CTDs.

 Tips to keep a neutral office ergonomic position: